edgedb/easy-edgedb/chapter18/index.md

 > Van Helsing was correct: Mina is connected to Dracula.
 He continues to use hypnotism to find out more about where he is and what he is doing.
 Jonathan does a lot of investigation into Dracula's activities in London.
 He visits all the companies that were involved in selling Dracula's house, and some moving companies who moved his coffins around.
 Jonathan is becoming more and more confident, and never stops working to find Dracula.
 They find Dracula's other house in London with all his money.
 Knowing that he will come to get it, they wait for him to arrive...Suddenly, Dracula runs into the house and attacks.
 Jonathan hits out with his knife, and cuts Dracula's bag with all his money.
 Dracula grabs some of the money that fell and jumps out the window.
 He yells at them: "You shall be sorry yet, each one of you!
 You think you have left me without a place to rest; but I have more.
 My revenge is just begun!"
 Then he disappears.

 This is a good reminder that we should probably think about money in our game.
-The characters have been to countries like England, Romania and Germany, and each of those have their own money.
+The characters have been to countries like England, Romania, and Germany, and each of those have their own money.
 An `abstract type` seems to be a good choice here: we should create an `abstract type Currency` that we can extend for all the other types of money.

 Now, there is one difficulty: in the 1800s, monetary systems were more complicated than they are today.
 In England, for example it wasn't 100 pence to 1 pound, it was as follows: